 - The evening star identifies selling opportunities in the market.

-Although the evening and morning star are three candlestick patterns, they are each a unique trading signal.
+Although the evening and morning stars are three candlestick patterns, they are each a unique trading signal.

 The Evening Star Pattern – Pros and Cons

-These are the most common pros and cons of trading the evening star pattern:
+These are the most common advantages and disadvantages of trading evening star patterns:

 Pros